a) Directors mostly said "no"

 When they were thinking what to do about a monster at the time Robert Aldrich said "The movie will succeed or fail on the conception of the beast. we’ve gotta come up with something really unique.’

-Then he thought ‘I don’t know, just off the top of my head…. this may not be a good idea but… maybe we could get, like, an orangutan… and shave it – train the son of a bitch, you shouldn’t see it very much.’
+Then he thought ‘I don’t know, just off the top of my head…. this may not be a good idea but… maybe we could get, like, an orangutan… and shave it "

 For Walter Hill and the others, this strangely made sense and they thought in response ‘God almighty.
 That’s one we hadn’t thought of."